sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/3000 - api-tutorial-webhook.md

 hidden: false
 ---

 For asynchronous extractions, you can retrieve extraction results using either API endpoints or a webhook.
-A webhook allows you to receive the extraction as a push, rather than waiting for responses from API endpoints.
+A webhook allows you to receive the extraction as a push when the extraction status is `COMPLETE`, rather than polling the `/documents/{id}` API endpoint for extraction status.

 For this tutorial, let's try a webhook in combination with the `/extract_from_url` endpoint.
-Note you can also use the webhook with the `/generate_upload_url` endpoint and other asynchronous endpoints.
+Note you can also use a webhook with any other extraction endpoint.

 ## Prerequisites